nikkow/express-bootstrap-service/README.md

 ```

 _Note: this sample app requires express to be installed, along with express-bootstrap.
 Then run `node app.js` on your folder._

-## Authoring / Contributions

-This module was initially written by [Nicolas Nunge](http://www.nikkow.eu).
-Do not hesitate to submit your own modificaiton.
-If you encounter any issue, please use the issues tracking system of Github.